Aibek002/Aibek002/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning on Suleyman Demirel University
+- 🌱 I am a student of Suleyman Demirel University
 - 📫 How to reach me: https://t.me/Aibekssss09
 - 🔭 I’m currently working on Junior Front-end Developer